Darius J. Brown was elected in 2018 and is the second African-American man to be elected to the Delaware Senate.

-Councilman Brown is focused on public policy issues pertaining to education, employment, and reentry.
-He is committed to repairing the ladder of opportunity for Wilmington residents by reducing poverty and investing in human capital to grow our middle class.
+While on the Council, Brown focused on public policy issues pertaining to education, employment, and reentry.
+He remains committed to repairing the ladder of opportunity for Wilmington residents by reducing poverty and investing in human capital to grow our middle class.

 Prior to his election to Wilmington City Council, Councilman Brown was a Leadership Fellow at the Center for American Progress in Washington, D.C.; he has continued his public service as an advocate for Delaware nonprofits and organized labor.
 Earlier in his career he served as an Aide in the United States Senate and Delaware General Assembly.